 4.Piazza Navona Rome

 It is one of the most beloved squares for Romans and tourists, the ideal place to entertain yourself while sitting comfortably at a bar table among sculptures and baroque architecture.

 Piazza Navona stands on the site of the ancient stadium of Domitian (hence its oval shape), wanted by the emperor to host athletics competitions (agones).
 Until the 19th century, the square was the venue for recreational and sporting events.
-In August, the square was flooded by closing the drains from the fountains in order to offer the Romans some coolness.
+In August, the square was flooded by closing the drains from the fountains to offer the Romans some coolness.
 The main attraction of Piazza Navona is the Fountain of the Four Rivers, by Gianlorenzo Bernini (1651).
-The rivers are the Ganges, the Danube, the Rio della Plata and the Nile represented by four giants arranged on a pyramidal rock from which a Roman obelisk rises.
+The rivers are the Ganges, the Danube, the Rio della Plata, and the Nile, represented by four giants arranged on a pyramidal rock from which a Roman obelisk rises.
 In front of the magnificent fountain stands the church of Sant’Agnese in Agone with its concave façade, designed by Borromini to highlight the dome.
-The square is adorned by two other fountains, namely, the Fountain of Neptune or of the Calderari, at the northern end, and the Fountain of the Moor facing Palazzo Pamphilj (south of the square), designed by Giacomo della Porta.
+The square is adorned by two other fountains, namely, the Fountain of Neptune or the Calderari, at the northern end, and the Fountain of the Moor facing Palazzo Pamphilj (south of the square), designed by Giacomo della Porta.
 Populated during the day by tourists and at night by young people who come here to spend their evenings, it is a sight not to be missed, especially during the Christmas period when it fills up with characteristic stalls and during the night between 5 and 6 January on the occasion of the Feast of the Befana.

 6. St Peter’s Basilica Rome

 With its Michelangelo dome and monumental façade, St. Peter’s Basilica dominates the scenic colonnaded portico of St. Peter’s Square, an architectural masterpiece by Bernini.